Getting Started

 |---|---|---|

-| Expected page is missing | Sign out and sign in again. | Email, company, expected role, visible navigation. |
+| Expected page is missing | Confirm your role in the account chip, then sign out and back in. | Email, company, expected role, visible navigation. |

 | Invite opens access denied | Sign out of the identity provider and reopen the invite. | Invite recipient email and approximate time, not the invite link. |